dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 **Tests**

-For collecting debugging information in tests, temporarily pass an instance of `LeakTrackingTestConfig` to the test:
+For collecting debugging information in tests, temporarily pass an instance of `LeakTrackingTestConfig`, specific for the debugged leak type, to the test:

 ```
-  testWidgets('My test', (WidgetTester tester) async {
+  testWidgetsWithLeakTracking('My test', (WidgetTester tester) async {
     ...
-  }, leakTrackingTestConfig: LeakTrackingTestConfig.debug());
+  }, leakTrackingTestConfig: LeakTrackingTestConfig.debugNotGCed());
 ```

 **Applications**